Chihshang fault: Tapo Primary School

 At the opened field ground of Tapo Primary school, clear traces of the Chihshang fault can be clearly observed at the surface.
-A slide was titled due to the compressional force generated during faulting.
+A playground slide was titled due to the compressional force generated during faulting.
 Creaks appeared on concrete walls.
 Part of the back side of the field ground was removed which displacement of rock layers was exposed and observed.

 Others

 Creaks on roads, infrastructures, buildings, and walls have appeared all along the East Rift Valley fault zone.